 Improved care through technology and scale

-Listen to Bill Hudson, CIO of John Muir Health, provide insights on expanding care.
+Listen to Bill Hudson, former CIO of John Muir Health, provide insights on expanding care.

 - Hi, I'm Patty Enrado with HIMSS and I'm with Scott Gaydos, vice president of product for Optum.
 Welcome Scott.